jeffjanderson/backup-tap/README.md

 * Steps taken so far:

 1. Establish a secret containing a ytt overlay for the metadata-store statefulset, shown below.
-According to [this doc](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-concepts/GUID-C16557BC-EB1B-4414-8E63-28AD92E0CAE5.html#about-restic-and-volume-snapshots-1), this shouldn’t be needed, however through testing with these versions, it is.
-The below sets an annotation on the statefulset that triggers velero/restic to not only restore kubernetes objects for the metadata-store (like the statefulset, service, pvc, pv, etc), but will also include restoration of the actual data contained within the postgres database/persistent volume that is used for backing the metadata-store.
-Velero includes the option of setting a flag to have the data restored in a PV by default, but at this time it is unsure if this flag can be set through TMC--but again this should be the default dataprotection behavior.
-The below uses the [Velero opt-out approach](https://velero.io/docs/v1.9/restic/#to-back-up).
+According to [this doc](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-concepts/GUID-C16557BC-EB1B-4414-8E63-28AD92E0CAE5.html#about-restic-and-volume-snapshots-1), this shouldn’t be needed, however through testing with these versions, it is--at least with the metadata-store statefulset.
+With other database statefulsets (like the postgres data for tap-gui-postgres), the data comes along just fine.
+There must be something about reconciliation of the metadata-store resources that replaces whatever mechanism velero/restic uses to trigger the data placement?
+The data appears to be there in the S3 bucket...

+The below annotation on the metadata-store statefulset uses the [Velero opt-out approach](https://velero.io/docs/v1.9/restic/#to-back-up).

-    > **_NOTE:_**  Need to follow up with Velero support to check into why opt-out isn't working by default
+    > **_NOTE:_**  Need to dive into why the default velero/restic behavior is stunted with metadata-store data

-2. It also sets runAsUser to resolve a postgres error that prevents the metadata-store DB pods from starting:
+2. The overlay also sets runAsUser to resolve a postgres error that prevents the metadata-store DB pods from starting.
+See both the annotation for the backup data as well as the runAsUser workaround below:

     `Error: container has runAsNonRoot and image has non-numeric user (nonroot), cannot verify user is non-root`